Dewb/CosmicPraise/README.md

 method | use
 -------|----
-'tower.set_pixel(pixel, chroma, luma)' | Set the color of a pixel according to the current global palette, where chroma and luma range from 0.0 to 1.0.
+`tower.set_pixel(pixel, chroma, luma)` | Set the color of a pixel according to the current global palette, where chroma and luma range from 0.0 to 1.0.
 This is the preferred method, for unified color blending across multiple effects.
-'tower.set_pixel_rgb(pixel, rgb)' | Set the color of a pixel to a RGB tuple, each from 0.0 to 1.0.
+`tower.set_pixel_rgb(pixel, rgb)` | Set the color of a pixel to a RGB tuple, each from 0.0 to 1.0.
 Use only if strictly necessary.

 generator | iterates over
 ----------|-----